Hato1/frog-game/README.md

 # Frog Game

-Setup:
+##### Initial Setup

-Install Poetry
+1. Install Poetry (The internet knows how).

-navigate to  project directory
+2. Navigate to  project directory.

-run `poetry install` to install dependancies.
+3. Run `poetry install` to install dependancies.

+##### Enter virtual environment

-Now in future run `poetry shell` to enter project virtual environment for running code.
+​	Run `poetry shell` from project directory to enter project virtual environment for running code.

+​	The virtual environment fulfills many _exact_ prerequisites for developing & running the project such as Pygame.

+##### Run Frog Game

+The game can be run with `./run` while in virtural environment.